 Bajas can seat four occupants.
 The driver faces gauges ringed in silver trim.
 Standard equipment includes air conditioning, remote keyless entry, an outside-temperature gauge, and power windows, locks and mirrors.
 The Baja Turbo Leather Package includes a six-way power driver's seat and heated front seats.

 Under the Hood

 Subaru's 2.5-liter horizontally opposed four-cylinder generates 165 hp in the Baja Sport, while the Turbo model features a 210-hp, turbocharged 2.5-liter horizontally opposed four-cylinder that produces 235 pounds-feet of torque.
-A five-speed-manual transmission with Symmetrical all-wheel drive is standard, and a four-speed automatic is optional.
+A five-speed-manual transmission with Symmetrical All-Wheel Drive is standard, and a four-speed automatic is optional.
 Turbo models can be equipped with an automatic transmission featuring a manual-shift provision.

 The Baja has depowered front airbags with a dual-stage front-passenger airbag.
 The front seat belts have pretensioners and load limiters.

-The seats have unusually snug side bolstering.
+The front seats have unusually snug side bolstering.
 The backseat is fairly comfortable, but legroom could be better.